Back to the One Forest Summit

 Discover the Libreville Plan

-Ministerial sessions of the One Forest Summit, prior to the heads of state and government segment
+Ministerial sessions of the One Forest Summit

 March 1st and 2nd brought together members of governments and civil society as well as experts from various backgrounds in order to advance the ambition of the three main axes of the One Forest Summit and prepare the work presented to the heads of state and government.